death-save/combat-utility-belt/README.md

 I need to acknowledge that many of the functions found in the Combat Utility Belt are inspired by API scripts for Roll20 written by Robin Kuiper (namely the Combat Tracker, Death Tracker and StatusInfo ones).

 A big thanks to trdischat#2123 on the Foundry Discord for the awesome set of condition icons used in the `Dungeons & Dragons 5th Edition` mapping.
+Thanks to hooking#0492 for the Pathfinder 2nd Edition condition mapping for use with his Pathfinder 2nd Edition system!

 ## Donations